Random dynamics on real and complex projective surfaces: Subgroups with parabolic elements

 \subsection{Classification of invariant measures}

-In this paragraph, we review the classification of invariant ergodic probability measures for twisting non-elementary groups of automorphisms; we refer to \cite{cantat_groupes, invariant} for details and examples.
-If $X$ is a real K3 or Abelian surface and $X(\R)\neq \emptyset$ there is a unique section of the canonical bundle of $X$ which, when restricted to $X(\R)$, induces a positive area form of total area $1$; we denote this area form by $\vol_{X(\R)}$. \begin{vcourte} The associated probability measure is invariant under the action of $\Aut(X_\R)$. \end{vcourte} \begin{vlongue} The associated probability measure is invariant under the action of $\Aut(X_\R)$, the subgroup of $\Aut(X)$ preserving the real structure. \end{vlongue} In fact, such a smooth invariant probability measure exists on any totally real invariant surface (see \cite[\S 5]{invariant}):
+In this section, we review the classification of invariant ergodic probability measures for twisting non-elementary groups of automorphisms; we refer to \cite{cantat_groupes, invariant} for details and examples.
+If $X$ is a real K3 or Abelian surface and $X(\R)\neq \emptyset$ there is a unique section of the canonical bundle of $X$ which, when restricted to $X(\R)$, induces a positive area form of total area $1$; we denote this area form by $\vol_{X(\R)}$. \end{vlongue} \begin{vlongue} The associated probability measure is invariant under the action of $\Aut(X_\R)$, the subgroup of $\Aut(X)$ preserving the real structure. \end{vlongue} \begin{vlongue} In fact, such a smooth invariant probability measure exists on any totally real invariant surface (see \cite[\S 5]{invariant}):

 \begin{lem} Let $X$ be an Abelian surface, or a K3 surface, or an Enriques surface with universal cover $X'$.
 Let $Y\subset X$ be a (real) surface of class $C^1$.
 Let $\Aut(X;Y)$ be the subgroup of $\Aut(X)$ preserving $Y$.
 If $Y$ is totally real, $\Omega_X$ (resp. $\Omega_{X'}$) induces a smooth $\Aut(X;Y)$-invariant probability measure $\vol_Y$ on $Y$. \end{lem}